Qumulo/docs/c-192t-c-432t-chassis-replacement.md

 Before you begin, ensure that you have C-192T or C-432T hardware and the replacement chassis.

 ## Step 1: To Prepare for Chassis Replacement
-**Note:** We strongly suggest having another person help you with this process.
+{% include note.html content="We strongly suggest having another person help you with this process." %}

 1. To shut down the node, use the power button at the front or connect using SSH and run the `sudo shutdown -h now` command.